 Konrad Obermann, Christian Thielscher

-Health economics has become an established field of enquiry over the past 30 years and is now an important contributor to normative health policy, and decisions concerning the allocation of resources and the quality of health care provision.
-However, the economic theory that underpins health economics is largely built on the neoclassical school of economic thought at the expense of other heterodox approaches to economics.
-This book addresses this imbalance of influence and draws on a wider breadth of economic thinking in order to improve health care for everyone.
+Health economics has become an established field of enquiry over recent years and is now an important contributor to normative health policy, and decisions concerning the allocation of resources and the quality of healthcare provision across the world.

 Introduction: approaching health economics

-Konrad Obermann is Senior Staff Scientist at Mannheim Institute of Public Health, Heidelberg University.
+Konrad Obermann is Senior Staff Scientist at the Mannheim Institute of Public Health, Heidelberg University.
 He is a medical doctor and economist with over 25 years experience in clinical care, research and strategic planning.
-His particular research interests are in international health economics, health system development and health care financing.
+His particular research interests are in international health economics, health system development and healthcare financing.

-Christian Thielscher is Director of the Competence Centre for Medical Economics at FOM University, Essen, Germany.
-He is editor of the successful 2 volume textbook on health economics, Medizinokonomie (Springer, 2015).
+Christian Thielscher is Director of the Competence Center for Medical Economics at FOM University, Essen, Germany.
+He is editor of the successful 2-volume textbook on health economics, Medizinokonomie (Springer, 2015).